What Happens After Your Child’s Autism Diagnosis?

 When children are driven and encouraged, all children—including neurodivergent ones—are more likely to develop and learn.
 Here are a few instances:

-• Make a chart-style incentives system for your child, like the rewards systems often used by teachers.
-Your child can get points for acting correctly, and after a certain amount of time, they can exchange it for an object or activity they love.
+• Create a chart-style incentive system for your child, similar to the reward systems teachers often use.
+Your child can earn points for behaving well, and after a set amount of time, they can exchange them for an object or activity they love.

-• Give your child options all day long to help them feel independent and in charge.
+• Give your child options throughout the day to help them feel independent and in charge.

 • When your child does something you want to see more of, praise them verbally right away.
-Actions that merit rewards include being verbal, following instructions, and being compliant when it’s time to move on to a new activity.
+Actions that merit rewards include speaking, following instructions, and complying when it’s time to move on to a new activity.

 • Screaming or other disruptive actions are frequently attempts to communicate.
 If the child is not in danger, it is preferable to disregard these behaviors.
-Your child will eventually start acting reasonably to seek your attention.
-Remember positive reinforcement; you must demonstrate that disruptive actions won’t achieve their desired results.
+Your child will eventually start acting in a reasonable way to seek your attention.
+Remember, positive reinforcement; you must demonstrate that disruptive actions won’t achieve their desired results.

 1. Strengthen and Expand the Support Structure

-Children with an autism diagnosis frequently perform better in ordered surroundings.
+When a child is diagnosed with autism, they frequently perform better in an ordered environment.
 They thrive in structure when the day is as predictable as possible.
 As previously mentioned, engaging the child visually and incorporating that into their daily routine is ideal.
 Here are some tips on how to do it:

 • Provide your child with a daily itinerary that details events with graphics and text.